Khalid-Elkhidir/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home: Changes the working directory to user's home directory.
 3-listfiles: Display current directory contents in a long format.
 4-listmorefiles: Display current contents including hidden files in a long format.
+5-listfilesdigitonly: Display current directory contents including hidden files in a long format with user and group IDs as digits.